 One of the major challenges in imaging patients with RP is determining objective image quality.
 Good-quality images with a clearly visible, uniform hexagonal cone mosaic are fairly easy to identify.
 However, when an image shows blurred or hazy photoreceptors, it is often very difficult to determine whether impaired cone visualization is due to retinal disease affecting reflectance, camera imaging artifact, or some combination thereof.
 An experienced AO image grader can usually provide accurate and repeatable interpretations of image quality, but this requires a significant amount of subjective interpretation and contextual awareness.
 Automated cone detection algorithms have been shown to perform very well in high quality images, but they can often misidentify retinal debris and imaging noise as true photoreceptors18.
-Because automated cone detection is necessary for practical applications of flood-illuminated AO imaging systems, it is crucial to be able to differentiate between good-quality image and a poor-quality image, in order to achieve confidence in the validity of identified cones.
+Because automated cone detection is necessary for practical applications of flood-illuminated AO imaging systems, it is crucial to be able to differentiate between a good-quality image and a poor-quality image, in order to achieve confidence in the validity of identified cones.
 While there have been recent advances in cone detection algorithms and improvements on traditional techniques19-21, this still remains an area of adaptive optics research that requires significant attention.

 Cone Density

 As expected, average cone density was reduced in a topographic fashion in patients with RP when compared to healthy subjects8.
 Our automated cone density profiles and values are similar to those reported in prior studies evaluating both scanning laser ophthalmoscope (SLO) and flood-illuminated adaptive optics images in subjects with RP22-24.
 Interestingly, the automated cone density repeatability metrics such as CoV, repeatability and percent repeatability of cone density were similar between patients with RP and normal subjects.
 However, these findings must be interpreted with caution.
-The high repeatability in RP patients in spite of poor image quality likely results from inherent inaccuracies in the automated cone-identification algorithm especially in areas of poor image quality.
+The high repeatability in RP patients, in spite of poor image quality, likely results from inherent inaccuracies in the automated cone-identification algorithm especially in areas of poor image quality.
 These algorithms identify cellular debris and imaging noise as photoreceptors in an inaccurate, but consistent manner.
 Due to the non-specificity of cone density detection algorithms in differentiating between true and false cones, we evaluated two additional photoreceptor identification metrics to try and improve the accuracy of cone identification.

 Cone Location Similarity

 In the highly organized, wave-guiding structure of a healthy cone photoreceptor mosaic, the location of identified cones should not change from one imaging session to the next.
 Many prior studies have demonstrated that cones may vary in degree of reflectivity signal due to a variety of factors.
 Physiological diurnal variations and outer-segment renewal have been shown to affect cone reflectivity25-28.
 The Stiles-Crawford effect and cone alignment changes can alter incident light angles and create heterogeneity in cone imaging29-32.
 Although the cone reflectivity profiles are influenced by these factors, the retinal location and spatial orientation has been shown to remain constant33-34.
-However, there is often more reflectivity variability and artifact in the diseased or dying retina18,.
+However, there is often more reflectivity variability and artifact in the diseased or dying retina18.
 This can result in similar intersession cone density values via misidentification of image noise as cones, but the specific cone locations are inconsistent.